 - Be honest.

-- Obey the law and all campus policies.
+- Obey the law and follow campus policies.

-- Abstain from alcoholic beverages, tobacco, tea, coffee, and substance abuse.
+- Abstain from alcoholic beverages, tobacco, tea, coffee, vaping, and substance abuse.

 - Encourage others in their commitment to comply with the Honor Code.